 Triglycerides (TG) are one of the important parameters in the lipid profile test.
-It is a type of fat present in the blood which is mostly stored in adipose (fat) tissue and can be used as an energy source for the body.
-If you have high triglyceride (TG) levels, you are known to be at a high risk of heart disease.
+It is a type of fat present in the blood which is mostly stored in fat (adipose) tissue and can be used as an energy source for the body.
+If you have high triglyceride levels, you may be at a high risk of heart disease.
 This is why people who have a history of heart disease and those with high cholesterol levels are advised to keep a tab on their triglyceride level.
 According to the American Heart Association, the normal readings of triglycerides are 200 mg/dl and numbers above it are considered to make you prone to numerous health complications.
 Moreover, if you have high blood pressure, diabetes or if you are overweight or smoke, then the risk increases further.

 So to help you keep your triglyceride levels under check, here are a few foods you must include in your diet.